-If we might expect the Greek version of the Old Testament (Septuagint) as well the New Testament to provide amble examples of horizo illustrating these ideas, we would be correct (Joshua 13:7; Ezekiel 47:20; Luke 22:22; Acts 11:29).
+If we might expect the Greek version of the Old Testament (Septuagint) as well as the New Testament to provide ample examples of horizo illustrating these ideas, we would be correct (Joshua 13:27; Ezekiel 47:20; Luke 22:22; Acts 11:29).
 In fact, we will also discover it is used to describe making an oath (Numbers 30:3-9).
 If we think about it, this makes sense since oaths involve separating what we will do from what we will not do.

 As it turns out, “horizons” determine a great many things.
 Take professional basketball for example.
-The NBA has drawn a boundary line separating the first team to achieve four wins within a playoff series from its opponent.
+The NBA has drawn a boundary line separating the first team to achieve four wins within a championship playoff series from its opponent.
 That line determines which team will win.
 Obviously, the specific team who will win any particular series remains unknown or at least probabilistic until that fourth win.
+NBA champions are predetermined.

 In fact, many such boundaries determine what will be done for someone or for a group, while not specifically predicting the names of who those individuals will be.
 Consider the British monarchy’s succession to the throne.
-Rules separate who will be first in line for the crown from all the others.
+Rules separate the next successor for the crown from all the others.
+Monarchs are predetermined.

 Let’s return to scripture.
-Sometimes God makes a determination in such a way no human can replicate.
+Sometimes God makes determinations in such a way no human can replicate them.
 To convey the intensity of this idea the word “before” (pro) was affixed to the front of horizo to create proorizo.

 Believe it or not, but these verses exhaust the New Testament occurrences for predestinate.
 What have we learned?
 What God has predetermined is wonderful and reassuring!
-As disciples of Christ, we can be encouraged and filled with confidence that such things as God’s work in adopting us as his people and our possessing an inheritance in Christ are neither accidental nor uncertain.
+As disciples of Christ, we can be encouraged and filled with confidence that such things as God’s work in adopting us as his people and our possessing an inheritance in Christ are neither accidental, uncertain nor an afterthought.
 God has predetermined this is exactly what he would do for his people.
 Praise be to God for caring for us so and setting our hearts at ease.